 Chocolate Crinkle Cookies are loaded with unsweetened cocoa and rolled into powdered sugar just before they are baked to give them their unique and pleasing wrinkling appearance.
 These chocolate crinkle cookies are found in most popular cafes and coffee shops around Charleston, South Carolina.
 But with this easy recipe, we can make them at home, right in our own kitchen!

-The intense flavor of chocolate in these cookies is what makes them so popular.
-And that’s because it contains 1 cup of unsweetened cocoa powder, giving them a decadent chocolate flavor!
+- The intense flavor of chocolate in these cookies is what makes them so popular.
+That’s because it contains 1 cup of unsweetened cocoa powder, giving them a decadent chocolate flavor!

 Cook’s Notes and Tips To Make Chocolate Crinkle Cookies:

 First, the cookie dough is made with 9 staple ingredients: unsweetened cocoa, sugar, flour, baking powder, eggs, salt, vanilla extract and vegetable oil.
 The dough will be very soft and sticky.

 It’s important to “Spoon and Leveled” when measuring the flour.